q1e123/NaM/README.md

 Current options:
 * -h : firefox will run in headless mode (you won't see it)
-* -r : routine, must be proceeded by a file that contains a list of accounts and their routines
+* -r : routine, must be proceeded by a file that contains a list of accounts and their routines (it's made for bots as it uses tor)
 * -ca: create accounts, must be proceeded by an ammount and a file in which emails and passwords will be stored
+* -f: routine for mains, must be proceeded by a file that contains a list of accounts and their routines  (uses normal firefox)

 ### Using routines
 The account list must be in the next format